-Shaun's main research interests lie in the areas of social theory and ethics.
+Shaun's main research interests lie in the areas of social theory and the sociology of sport and play.
 His PhD, awarded by the London School of Economics, involved a philosophical examination of the relationship between society and the individual.
-He has written a number of articles on this topic including a publication in the British Sociological Associations' main journal Sociology.
-His recent work has focused on championing Anthony Giddens' structuration theory whilst critiquing theoretical trends towards critical realism or social emergentism.
-He is currently working on a sociological contribution to moral philosophy which uses key elements of social theory to explain moral agency.
+He has written a number of articles on this topic including publications in the British Sociological Associations' main journal Sociology as well as the Journal for the Theory of Social Behaviour.

 He is co-author (with Pip Jones and Liz Bradbury) of the 2011 second edition of Introducing Social Theory, published by Polity Press.